-Why has the government shutdown?
+Why has the American government shut down?
 As summarized by the Committee for a Responsible Federal Budget: “Every year, Congress must pass and the president must sign budget legislation for the next fiscal year (FY), consisting of 12 appropriations bills, one for each appropriations subcommittee.
 When the federal government’s fiscal year began October 1, Congress had enacted five of the 12 appropriations bills for FY 2019.
 Lawmakers have not yet passed full-year appropriations for the departments and agencies covered by the other seven appropriations bills.”
 The law associated with government shutdowns is the Antideficiency Act, which was enacted in 1870 and extensively amended in 1950 and 1982.
 The law prevents the use of funds without appropriation, except when the government activity involves “the safety of human life or protection of property” (Source).
 According to the Congressional Research Service (CRS), there have been 19 government shutdowns since 1977.
 Previous shutdowns have lasted anywhere from one to 21 days.
 The current shutdown is 24 days long (and counting), having started on December 21, 2018 (the deadline stated in the continuing resolution), making it the longest shutdown in U.S. history.

 Source: New York Times